 In case of TSN-AF, the transmission opportunities information can be useful for computing the delays to be advertised to the CNC, i.e. the TSN-AF shall have the option of getting the transmission opportunity information before requesting any data flow.
 In this case, the TSN-AF triggers the transmission opportunities information request in Npcf_PolicyAuthorization_Update without including a stream request.

+Editor’s Note: To be checked whether the QoS request procedure is the right procedure to use in case the AF does not include a stream request

+After having received the transmission opportunities information, the AF may trigger another AF session with requested QoS procedure including flow BAT and periodicity that take into account transmission opportunities information.

 6.X.4 Impacts on services, entities and interfaces